Name: Koorabel Kicks

 THOMPSON AND LITT SET TO SCORE

-The TTSC’s Authorised Representative Thompson Thoroughbreds Australia are offering shares in this brown colt by young sire, Scissor Kick.
+The TTSC’s Authorised Representative Thompson Thoroughbreds Australia are offering shares in this brown gelding by young sire, Scissor Kick.

 This colt is out of Simply Put winner of four races from 17-race starts placing another six times.
 A winner of three metropolitan races including a Moonee Valley Fillies and Mares Benchmark 82 (1200 m.), Sandown Lakeside Mares Benchmark 89 (1200 m.) and at Sandown on the Hillside course in a Fillies and Mares Handicap (1300 m).
 Simply Put is by Charge Forward and ran a gallant second in the 2011 Group 3 Mannerism Stakes over (1400 m.) to go under by less than a length.

 Charge Forward has two Group 1 winners in Headway winner of the 2009 VRC Coolmore Stud Stakes (Registered Name: Ascot Vale 1200 m.) and Response winner of the 2010 MRC Sir Rupert Clark Stakes (1400 m.) and the 2011 SAJC Classic (1200 m.).
 As a broodmare sire the horses daughters have produced eight stakes winners, four stakes placegetters, with three winners at the highest level including the 2019 Group 1 VRC Newmarket Hcp, MVRC William Reid and the 2018 VRC Ascot Vale Stakes-Sunlight (ex Solar Charged); Estijaab ((ex Response) winner of the Golden Slipper); the 2017 Golden Slipper winner She Will Reign (ex Courgette).
 The Group 2 winner Time to Reign (ex Courgette) as well as the Group 3 winner Limestone (ex Limerock).